Bombardier says CSeries on track for certification, committed to plane

 Mitchell said Bombardier was in discussions with potential customers in Europe but declined to comment on the timing of any possible orders.

-The plane is now entering the final stage of flight testing, with all the high risk testing completed, Mitchell said, adding that puts the first jet on track to be delivered to Lufthansa’s Swiss (LHAG.DE) unit in the first half of 2016.
+The plane is now entering the final stage of flight testing, with all the high risk testing completed, Mitchell said, adding that puts the first jet on track to be delivered to Lufthansa’s Swiss unit in the first half of 2016.
+(Reporting by Victoria Bryan; Editing by Kirsti Knolle)